plc-user/QET_ElementScaler/README.md

    --factory VALUE  factor for y-values (y, ry, height, ...)
    -f FILENAME      or
    --file FILENAME  the file that will be used
+   -d VALUE         or
-   -h | --help      show this help
+   --decimals VALUE number of decimals for float-values in output -h | --help      show this help
 ```

   there are also some "long-opt"-only options: